ilyachur/cmake4vim/README.md

  - **`:CtrlPCMakeTarget`** you can use CtrlP in order to select a target for project.
  - **`:FZFCMakeSelectTarget`** you can use FZF in order to select a target for project.
  - **`:CMakeSelectBuildType`** Change the cmake build type with argument passed and call **`:CMake`**.
  - **`:CMakeRun`** Run the current the binary of currently selected target.
-Allows to automatically change the vimspector config file. **Attention!
-The support of [Vimspector](https://github.com/puremourning/vimspector) config is experimental feature.**
+Allows to automatically change the [Vimspector](https://github.com/puremourning/vimspector) config file. **Attention!
+The support of Vimspector config is an experimental feature.**
  - **`:CMakeRun!`** Run the current the binary of currently selected target.
 Command allows to reset previous arguments if plugin reads arguments from [Vimspector](https://github.com/puremourning/vimspector) config. **Attention!
-The support of Vimspector config is experimental feature.**
+The support of Vimspector config is an experimental feature.**

 ### **Variables**